SHSharkar/GPT-Instructions/filament_docs_v3.md

 ## Replacing the default icons

-Filament includes an icon management system that allows you to replace any icons are used by default in the UI with your own.
+Filament includes an icon management system that allows you to replace any icons that are used by default in the UI with your own.
 This happens in the `boot()` method of any service provider, like `AppServiceProvider`, or even a dedicated service provider for icons.
 If you wanted to build a plugin to replace Heroicons with a different set, you could absolutely do that by creating a Laravel package with a similar service provider.

 To replace an icon, you can use the `FilamentIcon` facade.
 It has a `register()` method, which accepts an array of icons to replace.
 The key of the array is the unique [icon alias](#available-icon-aliases) that identifies the icon in the Filament UI, and the value is name of a Blade icon to replace it instead.
 Alternatively, you may use HTML instead of an icon name to render an icon from a Blade view for example: